Lehigh Valley: Retail shopping

 The largest retail shopping area in the Lehigh Valley is the PA Route 145/MacArthur Road corridor, just north of Allentown in Whitehall Township, which is anchored by Lehigh Valley Mall and Whitehall Mall.

-Other Lehigh Valley malls include Palmer Park Mall in Easton, Pennsylvania, South Mall in Salisbury Township, and Westgate Mall in Bethlehem, Pennsylvania.
-In October 2006, The Promenade Shops at Saucon Valley, located off Route 309 in Upper Saucon Township in the Lehigh Valley, opened.
-The Promenade is roughly half the size of the Lehigh Valley Mall but features higher end stores not available in Lehigh Valley Mall.
+Other Lehigh Valley malls include Palmer Park Mall in Easton, South Mall in Salisbury Township, and Westgate Mall in Bethlehem.
+In October 2006, Promenade Saucon Valley, located off Route 309 in Upper Saucon Township in the Lehigh Valley, opened.
+Promenade is roughly half the size of the Lehigh Valley Mall but features higher end stores not available in Lehigh Valley Mall.
 In 2011, The Outlets at Wind Creek Bethlehem opened at Wind Creek Bethlehem in Bethlehem, becoming the Lehigh Valley's first outlet mall.

-Yocco's Hot Dogs, the regionally famous fast food establishment founded in 1922 and known for their hot dogs and cheesesteaks, maintains four Lehigh Valley locations, including two in Allentown, one in Fogelsville, and one in Trexlertown.